 Serotonin syndrome occurs when the body accumulates an excessive amount of serotonin.
 The condition is often caused by taking a combination of different drugs.

-Too much serotonin in the body can lead to symptoms such as:
+Too much serotonin in the body can lead to a range of symptoms, such as:

 At higher doses, DMT can cause seizures, respiratory arrest, and coma.

-Although it is not considered an addictive substance, DMT has several health risks, can produce terrifying hallucinations, and can lead to psychological dependency.
+Although it is not considered an addictive substance, DMT has several health risks, can produce terrifying hallucinations, and might lead to psychological dependency.